-- Engagement Students are actively engaged in their education and connected to our learning community. - Equity We give each student the opportunity to fulfill their potential. - Innovation/Positive Change We are innovative.
-We constantly seek ways to make positive change. - Integrity We are ethical and fair. - Openness and Transparency We are open about the decisions we make and how we make them. - Partnerships We create open and respectful partnerships with each member of our learning community. - Respect We respect ourselves, others, and our environment. - Social Responsibility and Justice It is our shared responsibility to work with and inspire students to create a better world.
+Mission We nurture each student's learning and well-being in a safe, responsive, and inclusive learning community Vision Each student within our world-class learning community has the opportunity to fulfill their potential and pursue their aspirations.
+Values Engagement - Students are actively engaged in their education and connected to our learning community.
+Equity - We give each student the opportunity to fulfill their potential.
+Innovation/Positive Change - We are innovative.
+We constantly seek ways to make positive change.
+Integrity - We are ethical and fair.
+Openness and Transparency - We are open about the decisions we make and how we make them.
+Partnerships - We create open and respectful partnerships with each member of our learning community.
+Respect - We respect ourselves, others, and our environment.
+Social Responsibility and Justice - It is our shared responsibility to work with and inspire students to create a better world.